Canisius College Core Curriculum

 All credit and course equivalency information on this page is provided solely as a tool to be utilized while planning schedules.

-All official documentation must be sent as indicated to either the Office of Student Records & Registration or the Student Advisement Center.
+All official documentation must be sent as indicated to either the Office of Student Records & Registration or the Griff Center for Academic Engagement.
 College credit will only be awarded after an official score report or transcript has been received for each course/exam in question.

 Students and advisors should not plan courses assuming that credit will be granted when a grade or score has not yet been received.
 Unofficial score reports may temporarily be used for planning purposes but will not be officially evaluated for credit.
 If a grade or score report is not available at the time of advisement, students will be placed in entry-level courses.
 Schedules will be modified after OFFICIAL score reports are received and reviewed by College officials.